 Alpha-Hydroxy Acids (also known as AHAs) are effective, natural acids used back as far as the ancient Egyptians for skin rejuvenation and to help reverse the aging process.
 Cleopatra recognized their effectiveness!

-Today, AHA’ is one of the popular options for skin renovation and can be found in a wide range of rejuvenation products such as face moisturizers, face lift creams,facial cleansers, eye moisturizer, facial masks, anti wrinkle face cream, and many other products.
+Today, AHA’ is one of the popular options for skin renovation and can be found in a wide range of rejuvenation products such as moisturizers, face lift creams, facial cleansers, masks, anti wrinkle formulas, and many other products.

 The common forms of the AHA family of acids are citric acid (found in citrus fruits), glycolic acid (derived from sugar cane), lactic acid (milk), malic acid (apples), mandelic acid (bitter almonds) and tartaric acid (wine grapes).